ecedmondson/lunch-time-reading/README.rst

 Organizational structure and general curation work has largely been by Doug (@dgou).

-This particular copy is a fork by @ecedmondson, when introduced to a team with the above.
+This particular copy is a fork by @ecedmondson, when introduced to the above team.